The Great Repatriation and Native Born Hispanics

 The second step is to facilitate relocation.
 A fascinating datapoint is that 14.5% of Hispanic women are on SNAP (food stamp) benefits at any given moment, with the average SNAP benefit being some $343.00 per household.
 This figure is just shy of the 400 dollar average rent for an apartment in Mexico city.

-If the a pro-White US government were to offer each native-born Hispanic in the United States 10% of their projected lifetime cost to the (White) taxpayer, a payment of 74,656 dollars, it would cover 15 years worth of rent in Mexico or alternatively represent 4.6 years of average income in Mexico.
+If the a nationalist US government were to offer each native-born Hispanic in the United States 10% of their projected lifetime cost to the taxpayer, a payment of 74,656 dollars, it would cover 15 years worth of rent in Mexico or alternatively represent 4.6 years of average income in Mexico.
 This process need not take place all at once, either.
 If the United States government were to select part of the budget already taken up by Hispanics, such as the 221 billion dollars Hispanics cost the Medicaid system in 2021, and repurposed half for relocations - the state could relocate some 1.5 million Hispanics out of the country each year, or about 15 million people in a decade.

 This budget could also be increased incrementally each year as the removal of this population will free up resources from other programs such as SNAP, TANF, and the tax-credit system.

-A further boon to the relocation case which is less dependent on the willingness of the US government (a pro-White institution in the case of implementing these policies) to cut checks is the recent development of remote work in the post-pandemic era.
+A further boon to the relocation case which is less dependent on the willingness of the US government (a nationalist institution in the case of implementing these policies) to cut checks is the recent development of remote work in the post-pandemic era.

 Demographic Change: